drewhoskins/batch-orchestra/python/README.md

 You'll also need python (I've tested with 3.10).

-You can use poetry or pip.
+You can use poetry (easiest) or pip.

-## Poetry instructions
+## Instructions if you use poetry

 [poetry](https://python-poetry.org/) is supported.